AllanLobato/AppCiclONE/README.md

 > Status: Developing ⚠️

-### This is a project done in React Native to complete the BC_Academy challenge.
+#### This is a project done in React Native to complete the BC_Academy challenge.
 <br>

- ### How to run the application

-+ npx react-native run-android
+>#### Technologies used

+•UseState

+•UseEffect

+•Modal

+•Flatlist

+•CSS import

+•Axios

+•React Navigation

+•Share

 <br>